IlyaChakun/aws-iba-courses/lecture-materials/Serverless/17-DynamoDB, Lambda, API-gateway, xray, Step Functions/practice.md

 **Make changes to the contents of the DynamoDB table.**

 - We will make some changes in the DynamoDB table, which will kick off the lambda to deliver a database snapshot to S3.
-- In the DynamoDB  select the table we have created `whizlabs_dynamodb_table`.
+- In the DynamoDB  select the table we have created `labs_dynamodb_table`.
 - Click on Create item button.
-- Now in the table `whizlabs_dynamodb_table`, we will insert a new item with the following parameters:
+- Now in the table `labs_dynamodb_table`, we will insert a new item with the following parameters:

 ------------------------------------------------------------------------------
     id  : Enter 15